Coupler Position Optimization and Channel Estimation for Flexible Coupler Antenna Aided Multiuser Communication: System Model

 \subsection{Channel Model}

-As illustrated in Fig.~\ref{FCM}, we consider a downlink multiuser wireless communication system where a FC array is deployed at the BS.
+As illustrated in Fig.~\ref{FCAM}, we consider a downlink multiuser wireless communication system where an FCA array is deployed at the BS.
 The BS serves $K$ single-antenna users.
-The FC array can be reconfigured by mechanically adjusting the positions of its passive couplers.
+The FCA array can be reconfigured by mechanically adjusting the positions of its passive couplers.

 We adopt a two-dimensional Cartesian coordinate system.
 The transmit array lies in the $x$–$y$ plane.
 The $M$ active antennas form a uniform linear array along the $y$-axis.
 The first active antenna is located at origin $\mathbf q_1 = [0,0]^{\mathrm T}$ and the $m$-th active antenna is located at